futurechimp/bdk-wallet-experiment/README.md

 Almost all of the work happens offline, and there is no need to "move funds into an account" as would be necessary in account-based systems (if you come from e.g. Ethereum or Cosmos).

 Once funds are moved into `tb1q0u2vw7tauy8zm3k2s7dxe0w0pqxc7kvm84ellggwn66z89tphv6sz8rwuf`, they can only be moved subject to the policy.
 Pretty cool!

+## Doing it in Rust

+Let's do something similar to the vault idea in Rust.
+Assume we have two users:

+* Dave can barely tie his shoes or make it out of the house without forgetting his keys or losing his wallet mnemonic.
+* Sammy is much more responsible and lives on top of a mountain in Tibet protected by clones of Charlize Theron in Fury Road.

+(Basically, we don't care here very much about key generation etc and we've already got the code for that working well in Rust).

+So, Dave plays the role of the `unvault_key` guy.
+He will keep his funds in the vault.
+He can't unlock funds until vault time expires.

+Dave's good buddy Sammy, on the other hand, will be the incorruptible killer monk who holds the `emergency_key`.